facebookarchive/ds2/README.md

 ### Cross compiling for Linux-ARM

 Cross-compiling for Linux-ARM is also possible.
-On Ubuntu 14.04, install `gcc-4.7-arm-linux-gnueabi` and `g++-4.7-arm-linux-gnueabi` and use the provided toolchain file.
+On Ubuntu 14.04, install an arm toolchain (for instance `g++-4.8-arm-linux-gnueabihf`) and use the provided toolchain file.

 ```sh
 cd ds2